rajeshwarpatlolla/ionic-ratings/README.md

 ##Introduction:

-This is an `ionic-ratings` bower component which can be used with any Ionic framework's application.
+This is an `ionic-ratings` component which can be used with any Ionic framework's application.

 [View plunker Demo](http://plnkr.co/edit/YjpF7hqeMK0HGjeklc6z?p=preview "plunker demo")